Opposing force

 U.S. OPFOR soldiers playing the role of Iraqi insurgents in Fort Polk, Louisiana.
 (Note: Photo was taken during Operation Cajun Fury with one of the many training exercises that take place at Joint Readiness Training Command (JRTC).)

-An opposing force (alternatively enemy force, abbreviated OPFOR or OpFor) is a military unit tasked with representing an enemy, usually for training purposes in war game scenarios.
+An opposing force (abbreviated OPFOR or OpFor; alternatively known as enemy force) is a military unit tasked with representing an enemy, usually for training purposes in war game scenarios.
 The related concept of aggressor squadron is used by some air forces.

 At a basic level, a unit might serve as an opposing force for a single scenario, differing from its 'opponents' only in the objectives it is given.
 However, major armies commonly maintain specialized groups trained to accurately replicate real-life enemies, to provide a more realistic experience for their training opponents.
 (To avoid the diplomatic ramifications of naming a real nation as a likely enemy, training scenarios often use fictionalized versions with different names but similar military characteristics to the expected real-world foes.)

 Units

 Canada

 The Canadian Armed Forces has OPFOR units from the Canadian Manoeuvre Training Centre.

+A common OPFOR country is the South Atropian People's Army (SAPA).